joshjohanning/approveops/README.md

 1. Capture the `APP ID` to use as an input for this action

 See the following guide on creating a GitHub app: https://josh-ops.com/posts/github-apps/

+Notes:
+- A Personal Access Token (PAT) is not used since we want the comment to show as from a bot
+- The `github.token` is not used since the token can't provide hyperlinks for @ mentions since it doesn't have the scope for org teams, only repository data

 ## Screenshots